Pompeo calls on OAS to oust Venezuela

 The Trump administration has been steadily ratcheting up the economic pressure on Venezuela, announcing new measures May 21 after Maduro won a second term.
 The oil rich nation's economy has collapsed, and around 1.5 million Venezuelans have fled for neighboring countries as basic goods have become increasingly scarce.

-Venezuelan Foreign Minister Jorge Arreaza responded to Pompeo's call, accusing the US of attempting a coup d'-tat and blaming the country's profound humanitarian crisis on Washington.
+Venezuelan Foreign Minister Jorge Arreaza responded to Pompeo's call, accusing the US of attempting a coup d'état and blaming the country's profound humanitarian crisis on Washington.